VzBoT3D/VzBoT-Vz330/CAD/Print Heads/README.md

 Printed head asemblies.

+UPDATE.
+VzBoT do not use EVA anymore.
+Please update to Vz-Printhead

 The Print head is a modified EVA carriage to fit the VzBoT.
 The EVA project is owned and maintained by Pawel.
 Big thanks and credits to the man behind this. https://main.eva-3d.page/